DArcMattr/_normalize.scss/README.md

 I intend `_normalize.scss` to be used as a declaration of many default styles that I use in Ayn Rand Institute web projects, and for working around many browser quirks.
-It has been adapted for use as an `@import` into a site's stylesheet, and compiled in using [Compass][].
+It has been adapted for use as an `@import` into a site's stylesheet, and compiled in using [SASSC][].
 A standalone version is generated for sites where the entirety of the source markup is out of my hands.
 The project also requires use of Compass, but is not making much use of it yet.